DCC-EX/dcc-ex.github.io/docs/trackmanager/index.rst

 .. warning::

-  This feature is under active development, meaning commands, features, and behavior may change without notice.
-While we endeavor to keep these features functional, our development releases are updated regularly and we cannot guarantee there are no bugs that will have unexpected results.
+  This feature is under active development, meaning commands, features, and behaviour may change without notice.
+While we endeavour to keep these features functional, our development releases are updated regularly and we cannot guarantee there are no bugs that will have unexpected results.

   If using our development release and, especially, the TrackManager feature, we highly recommend keeping in touch with conversations and developments via our `Discord server <https://discord.gg/PuPnNMp8Qf>`_.